skajan/sqlxcache/README.md

 <h4 align="center">A simple cache for sqlx.</h4>

 <p align="center">
-<b>sqlxcache</b> is a simple wrapper for the sqlx library to store select queries in memory and reduce database load.
+<b>sqlxcache</b> is a simple wrapper for the <a href="https://github.com/jmoiron/sqlx">sqlx</a> library to store select queries in memory and reduce database load.
 </p>

 <p align="center">